smunchang/hexaus_sample/README.md

 ```

 ## Send SMS
-It is optional too.
-User can see game rank information
+It is optional too, but it helps promote your application by sending SMS to to non-hexaus user.
 ```
 ex)
 application code -> sampleapp001